 The UMB Police Department attends new employee and student orientations to present information about our jurisdiction and services and to distribute crime prevention brochures with safety tips.
 We want to help you stay safe and secure.

 To report a lost or stolen card, contact the UMB Police Department at 6-6882.
-If you're experiencing card access problems or you'd like to request new One Card authorization, complete the Card Access Authorization Form.
+If you're experiencing card access problems or you'd like to request new One Card authorization, please use the Card Access Request System.

 Operation Property Identification

 To help students, faculty, and staff protect their personal items such as laptops, phones, or televisions, the UMB Police Department offers free engraving services.

 If you think someone has stolen your belongings, a UMB Police Officer will respond to your location to take an appropriate report.
 If you’ve been involved in an incident, for a fee of $20 you can receive a full police report.
 Call us at 6-6882.
 Checks can be made payable to the University of Maryland, Baltimore.